JeffRuLz/TMFH/README.md

 A basic title manager for DSi emunand.

 ## Features
-Install titles

 - Install DSiWare and homebrew onto your emunand home menu.

-- Place nds and app files in a folder on your SD card called /dsi/.

-Delete titles

-- Ability to delete system titles and others hidden from Data Management.
+- Delete system titles and others hidden from Data Management.

-Backup and Restore Titles
+- Backup and restore installed titles.

-View basic title header info
+- View basic title header info.

 ## Notes
 Backup your SD card!
 Nothing bad should happen, but this is an early release so who knows.